 Students enrolled in Southern's Associate Degree Nursing Programs must earn at least 80% of the total points possible for each of the nursing courses in order to pass the course.
-Failure to achieve an 80% will result in a nursing course failure.
-Grades will not be rounded up.
+Failure to achieve an 80% will result in the student's inability to progress to the next level in the program.